History of Kollam: Beginning of Kollam Era

-Kollam Era (also known as Malayalam Era or Kollavarsham or Malayalam Calendar or Malabar Era or Nasrani Era) is a solar and sidereal Hindu calendar used in Kerala, India.
-The origin of the calendar has been dated as 825 CE (Pothu Varsham) at Kollam(Quilon).
+Kollam Era (also known as Malayalam Era or Kollavarsham or Malayalam Calendar or Malabar Era or Nasrani Era) is a solar and sidereal used in Kerala, India.
+The origin of the calendar has been dated as 825 CE (Pothu Varsham) at Kollam (Quilon).
 It replaced the traditional Hindu calendar used widely elsewhere in India and is now prominently used in Kerala.
 All temple events, festivals and agricultural events in the state are still decided according to the dates in the Malayalam calendar.

-There are many theories regarding the origin of the Malayalam calendar - the Kolla Varsham.
+There are many theories regarding the origin of the Malayalam calendar – the Kolla Varsham.
 A major theory is;